peterbat1/AnabatReader/README.md

 # AnabatTools
 Some R-code to read legacy Anabat data files

-AnabatTools: an R script to read, display and analyse binary files produced by the Anabat frequency-division bat recording system.
+AnabatTools: an R pacakge to read, display and analyse binary files produced by the Anabat frequency-division bat recording system.
    Copyright (C) 2013, 2017  Peter D. Wilson